 Free users can only choose from 5 locations and only get one connection.
 This is on par with what you can expect from other freemium offers as well.
 The service also has no ads and no logs as the paying users fully fund it.

 There are other limitations like no port forwarding, no fixed IP function, and no official support for streaming.
+You will also have only one simultaneous connection.
 Overall, it’s quite restrictive, but it should be enough to get the sense of whether you want to upgrade to the premium version.
+You’ll only need to provide your email address to register.

 Interface and ease of use